 Deputy-Secretary-General of Communications

 Hi everyone!
 My name is Christie and I am the Deputy-Secretary General of Communications for this year's YouthMUN.
-I am currently a first-year BSc International Relations student studying at the LSE, and I was born and raised in Hong Kong - a place I am unbelievably proud to be from.
-I previously went to a boarding school in Surrey, so despite being a first-year student I am no stranger to the UK!
+I am currently a first-year BSc International Relations student studying at the LSE, and I was born and raised in Hong Kong , having finished sixth form in Surrey.
 This will be my fifth year being involved in MUN and although it will be my first time as part of the secretariat team at a large scale conference, I am still equally stoked to be involved.
 I adore the challenges that being a delegate brings, whether it be other delegations backing out of resolutions or the committee erupting in complete chaos, I will never not appreciate the joy of being part of MUN.

 In my spare time, I love watching formula one and ice hockey and have an odd passion for the analytics aspects of the NHL.
-You can probably find me in London going food hunting or searching for my new favorite coffee shop to spend copious amounts of time 'studying' in or fueling my TikTok obsession by lying in bed for hours on end.
-I'm also part of LSE's UNSOC as a Junior Officer and play lacrosse for the LSE - so when I do have a rare moment of free time I love a good night at Spoons!
+You can probably find me in London going food hunting or searching for my new favorite coffee shop to spend copious amounts of time 'studying' in.

 I'm thrilled to welcome you to the LSE in February for what promises to be an enriching and stimulating conference for everyone.
 See you soon!